-The lack of comprehensive sexuality education harms mental/reproductive health, exacerbating widespread early marriage and teenage pregnancy driven bv poverty, insecurity, tradition, and gender inequality (36).
+The lack of comprehensive sexuality education harms mental/reproductive health. exacerbating widespread early marriage and pregnancy driven by poverty, teenage insecurity, tradition, and gender inequality (36).
 This situation poses potential risks that are related to early sexual debut such as psychological distress and poorer health situations in later life (37-38).
-Additionally, it has been reported to affect normal development, contribute to physical and sexual violence, increase the risk of sexually transmitted infections, perpetuate the cycle of poverty, and lead to high child and maternal mortality rates (39-40).
+Additionally, it been reported to affect normal development, contribute to physical and sexual violence, increase the risk of sexually transmitted infections, perpetuate the cycle of poverty, and lead to high child and maternal mortality rates (39-40).

-Our study has uncovered other harmful practices that endanger the lives of teenagers due to limited sexual health education.
+Our study has uncovered other harmful practices that endanger the lives of teenagers due to limited sexual health education (41).
 These include unsafe abortion and female genital mutilation.
-In line with our findings, Yaya & Ghose (2018) highlighted that female genital mutilation is prevalent in Nigeria and is linked to mental and physical complications (41).
-Various studies have shown that female genital mutilation can lead to long-term and short-term health issues, such as gynecological, obstetric, psychosexual complications. and Revners (2004) refuted the claim that female genital mutilation is supported by religious teachings and its effectiveness in controlling promiscuity, stating that it is not backed by any religious obligation and may even increase sexual desire (43).
+In line with our findings, Yaya & Ghose (42) highlighted that female genital mutilation is prevalent in Nigeria and is linked to mental and physical complications.
+Various studies have shown that female genital mutilation can lead to long-term and short-term health issues, such as gynecological, obstetric, and psychosexual complications (43-44).Revners (44) refuted the claim that female genital mutilation is supported by religious teachings and its effectiveness in controlling promiscuity, stating that it is not backed by any religious obligation and may even increase sexual desire.

 Unsafe abortion also is another issue as highlighted by the findings.
-In Nigeria, selfmanaging abortions using unsafe methods outside formal healthcare centers contributes to abortion-related morbidity and mortality.
-Onukwugha et al. (44) suggested that the prevalence of contraceptive use and early sexual activity also predict pregnancy termination.
-Discussing the potential consequences of unsaabortion, Abhary (45) highlighted its longterm health and economic consequences.
+In Nigeria, self-managing abortions using unsafe methods outside formal healthcare centers contributes to abortion-related morbidity and mortality.
+Onukwugha et al. (45) suggested that the prevalence of contraceptive use and early sexual activity also predict pregnancy termination.
+Discussing the potential consequences of unsafe abortion, Abhary (46) highlighted its long-term health and economic consequences.

 Media-related challenges also have been identified as obstacles in providing sexual health education within families.
-The widespread use of electronic devices and technology has made it easier for children to be exposed to content that could harm their sexual development (46-47).
+The widespread use of electronic devices and technology has made it easier for children to be exposed to content that could harm their sexual development (47-48).
 Parents' lack of media literacy and ability to monitor media usage has made children more susceptible to the harmful effects of media.
-Several studies have reported that inappropriate media use can have negative consequences (48).
-For example, watching pornography was reported to be associated with an increase in risky sexual behavior (49).
-Other studies also reported sexual practice, coercive victimization (50) unhelpful sexual attitudes and behavior as associates of inappropriate use of media (51-52).
+Several studies have reported inappropriate media use can have negative consequences (49).
+For example, watching pornography was reported to be associated with an increase in risky sexual behavior (50).
+Other studies also reported sexual practice, coercive victimization (51) unhelpful sexual attitudes and behavior as associates of inappropriate use of media (52-53).
 Our findings suggest the need to advocate for media-related interventions to educate parents about teaching their children how to use media and cyberspace.

-Our findings have suggested some considerations for better implementation, including developmental considerations and an emphasis on moral values.
-The obtained data highlighted that one aspect of developmental consideration is to restrict access to certain sexrelated information until individuals reach a certain level of maturity.
-Parents and stakeholders expressed concerns about the potential harmful effects of providing sexrelated information to young children.
-In line with this statement, previous studies (1, 53) revealed that premature exposure to sex-related information can lead to engaging in sexual activities at an early age.
-However, it is important to note that focusing solely on developmental aspect may not be effective unless potential risks are identified and managed, as developmental growth can be accompanied by increased risk-taking behavior (54).
+findings have suggested considerations for better implementation, including developmental considerations and an emphasis on moral values.
+The obtained data highlighted that one aspect of developmental consideration is to restrict access to certain sexrelated information until individuals reach a level of maturity.
+Parents stakeholders expressed concerns about the potential harmful effects of providing sexrelated information to young children.
+In line with this statement, previous studies (1,54) revealed that premature exposure to sex-related information can lead to engaging in sexual activities at an early age.
+However, it is important to note that focusing solely on developmental aspect may not be effective unless potential risks are identified and managed, as developmental growth can be accompanied by increased risk-taking behavior (55).
 Adolescence in particular should be considered a sensitive period of life, as it is characterized by physiological and cognitive changes that can contribute to risky behaviors.
-During this age, despite having adult-like cognitive abilities for responsible decisionmaking in adolescence, the desire for intimacy and social status can still lead to risky behaviors (55-57).
+During this age, despite having adult-like cognitive abilities for responsible decisionmaking in adolescence, the desire for intimacy and social status can still lead to risky behaviors (56-57).